 Pros & Cons of a Geodesic Dome Greenhouse

-Free-standing geodesic domes withstand Nature’s extremes better than any other structure.
+Our Greenhouse Domes withstand hurricane force winds and heavy snow loads.
+Inspired by the geometry of nature, the energy efficient design encloses the greatest amount of space with the least amount of materials.
 Its decreased surface area requires less building materials.
 The square-foot cost of a prefab kit is less than conventional building methods.

 Domes make great all-season greenhouses.
 A dome’s unobstructed circular shape sheds rain and snow from all sides.
 One of the primary benefits that geodesic dome structures offer is an energy-efficient extended growing season in climates that are less than moderate, such as arctic regions and hot, windy deserts.